 You don't have to install Specview in your computer, you can just run it in your Web browser as a Java applet.

-Clicking on the "Demonstration" link below will download an applet version of Specview.
+Clicking on the "Demonstration" link below will download the applet version of Specview.
 It automatically downloads and displays a number of spectrograms from the nuclear region of the NGC3516 Seyfert galaxy obtained with a variety of instruments.

 To run an "empty" (no pre-loaded data) version of the Specview applet, use the "Run" link instead.